Current Time in Al Hārithah, Iraq

 Time Differences from Al Hārithah

-In standard time, Al Hārithah, Iraq is 8 hours ahead of New York because Al Hārithah is UTC+3 and New York is UTC-5.
-That means when it is 9:00 AM in Al Hārithah, Iraq, it is 1:00 AM in New York.
-This gap is important for US-based teams, since a morning meeting in Iraq usually lands in the middle of the night in New York.
+Al Hārithah is 8 hours ahead of New York in January, when New York is on UTC-5.
+That means when it is 9:00 AM in Al Hārithah, it is 1:00 AM in New York, so a morning meeting in Iraq is usually too early for a same-day New York call.

 Frequently Asked Questions

-What time zone is Al Hārithah in?
+What time zone is Al Hārithah in Iraq?

 Does Al Hārithah observe daylight saving time?